Swiss Independent Wealth Managers: Redefining Private Banking

 01 What makes independent wealth managers different?

-They are not tied to in-house products and focus on client-first advice.
+Independence: They are not tied to in-house products and focus entirely on client-first advice.
+For context on how this contrasts with banks, see private banking in Switzerland.

 02 Are fees more transparent than in private banking?